shekelyan/sampleiterator/README.md

 A more detailled explanation has been presented at the 24th International Conference on Artificial Intelligence and Statistics (AISTATS 2021) and links to the full paper can be found below.
+In the paper initially low-items are in the 'hot' positions and initially high-items are in the 'cold' positions.

 # Errata / Corrections